 - Knowledge: Demonstrate an understanding of the underlying scientific principles of laboratory testing, including technical, procedural, and problemsolving aspects.
-Recognize the importance of proper test selection, causes of discrepant test results, deviations of test results, and correlation of abnormal data with pathologic states. - Skills: Perform proficiently the full range of clinical laboratory tests in areas such as hematology, clinical chemistry, immunohematology, microbiology, serology/immunology, coagulation, and molecular and other emerging diagnostics and participate in the evaluation of new techniques and procedures in the laboratory. - Communication: Provide administrative and technical consulting services on laboratory testing. - Solving and Analytical Decision Making: Evaluate and solve problems related to collection and processing of biological specimens for analysis and differentiate and resolve technical, instrument, and physiologic causes of problems or unexpected test results. - and Training Responsibilities: incorporate principles of educational methodologies in the instruction of laboratory personnel, other health care professionals, and consumers. - Supervision and Management: Give direction and guidance to technical and support personnel.
-Apply knowledge of financial operations, marketing, and human resource management of the clinical laboratory to enable cost-effective, high-quality, value-added laboratory services.
+Recognize the importance of proper test selection, causes of discrepant test results, deviations of test results, and correlation of abnormal data with pathologic states. - Skills: Perform proficiently the full range of clinical laboratory tests in areas such as hematology, clinical chemistry, immunohematology, microbiology, serology/immunology, coagulation, and molecular and other emerging diagnostics and participate in the evaluation of new techniques and procedures in the laboratory. - Communication: Communicate effectively, orally and in writing, at a level sufficient to serve the needs of patients, the public, and members of the healthcare team. - Clinical Studies: Apply the principles and practices of clinical study design, implementation, and dissemination of results. - Educational Methodologies and Training Responsibilities: Effectively apply educational methodologies and terminology at a level sufficient to train/educate users and providers of laboratory services. - Supervision, Management, and Administration: Apply safety and governmental regulations and standards in clinical laboratory science.
+Apply knowledge of principles and practices of administration and supervision as applied to clinical laboratory science. - Professional and Ethical Conduct and Continuing Professional Development: Apply the principles and practices of professional and ethical conduct and recognize the significance of continuing professional development.